RaviTezu/supybot-plugins/Score/README.txt

-This for "Cricket" lovers.
-This plugins gets your the latest score.
+This is for "Cricket" lovers.
+This plugin can get you the latest cricket score.

 Plugin Requirements:
    1. urllib2 python module.